pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 ## The Configuration Archive Profiles Method

 ### About configuration archive-based profiles
 You should weigh the pros and cons of configuration archive-based profiles compared to bulk API export profiles.
-Aside from DevOps principle purists, most people find bulk API export profiles to be more advantagous in most scenarios.
+While not fully aligning with pur DevOps principles, many users prefer using bulk API export profiles in most scenarios.

 Pros:
-* The `/data` folder, opposed to a `data.json` file, is better for [profile layering](profilesLayered.md).
+* The `/data` folder, as opposed to a `data.json` file, is better for [profile layering](profilesLayered.md).
 * Configuration is available on engines at startup, which:
-    * lowers dependency on the admin at initial cluster startup.
+    * lowers dependency on the admin at initial cluster startup
     * enables mixed configurations in a single cluster.
-Canary-like "roll-out" instead of config pushed to all engines at once.
+You can perform a canary-like "roll-out" instead of having the same configuration pushed to all engines at once.

 Cons:

-* The `/data` folder contains key pairs in a `.jks`, which makes externally managing keys very difficult.
+* The `/data` folder contains key pairs in a `.jks` file , which makes externally managing keys very difficult.
-* Encrypted data is scattered throughout the folder, creating dependency on the master encryption key.
+* Encrypted data is scattered throughout the folder, creating a dependency on the master encryption key.

 ### About this method

 You will:

-1. Export a `data.zip` archive.
+1. Export a `data.zip` archive
-1. Optionally, variablize.
+1. Optionally, variablize
-1. Replace the data folder.
+1. Replace the data folder

 <!-- 1.
 Export a configuration archive.
 This can be done through the UI `System > Server > Configuration Archive`